 Before commencing your application to SAC, please note that the professions of speech-language pathology and audiology are regulated in most Canadian provinces.
 If you plan to work in a province in which the professions are regulated, ensure you contact the regulatory body.
-Employers in provinces and territories without regulatory bodies may require SAC membership and clinical certification.
+Employers in provinces and territories without regulatory bodies may require SAC membership and certification.

 SAC generally recommends that internationally educated professionals register with the relevant regulatory body (if applicable) before applying for SAC membership.

 The SAC International Assessment Process is as follows:

 - Arrange assessment of your academic credentials by the International Qualifications Assessment Service (IQAS; request the Specialized Assessment) or the World Education Services (WES; request the Course-by-Course Report).
 Please sign the release that allows IQAS or WES to share the assessment report with SAC.

 - Send an official copy of the documents below to SAC along with a non-refundable payment of $500* Canadian.

 - Complete course descriptions including hours of study;